 Skip to content

-Convert HEVC to H.264 on Mac with QuickTime export or FFmpeg.
-H.264 MP4 for older devices and upload tools.
+Convert HEVC to H.264 on Mac with GetCompress, QuickTime, or FFmpeg.
+H.264 MP4 for older devices, Windows teammates, and upload tools.

 By Petr Samokhin

 iPhone and modern camera exports often use HEVC (H.265) because it saves space at the same visual quality.
 Older Windows PCs, some web upload pipelines, and legacy editors expect H.264 instead.
-You notice when a client cannot play your clip, when a portal transcode fails, or when an NLE imports video but shows a codec warning.
-Converting HEVC to H.264 locally fixes compatibility; expect larger files unless you also lower resolution or quality.
+Converting HEVC to H.264 locally fixes compatibility.
+Expect larger files unless you also lower resolution or quality.

 1. Open the HEVC clip in QuickTime Player (MOV or MP4).